mpi4py/mpi4py-fft/docs/source/global.rst

     * :class:`.Transfer`

-These classes are the low-level backbone of the higher-level :class:`.PFFT` and :class:`.DistributedArray` classes.
+These classes are the low-level backbone of the higher-level :class:`.PFFT` and :class:`.DistArray` classes.
 To use these low-level classes directly is not recommended and usually not necessary.
 However, for clarity we start by describing how these low-level classes work together.